kexa-io/Kexa/documentation/Azure.md

 ### Default.json

-For each of your environments, the following keys are mandatory:
+For each of your environments, the following keys are mandatory:<br/>
-    - "rules": This refers to the set of rules files you want to apply to this environment.
+    - "rules": This refers to the set of rules files you want to apply to this environment.<br/>
-    - "prefix": the prefix is the particle to be placed in front of the environment variables to be quoted [here](#environment).
+    - "prefix": the prefix is the particle to be placed in front of the environment variables to be quoted [here](#environment).<br/><br/>

-The following keys are recommended to ensure better readability when re-reading the configuration:
+The following keys are recommended to ensure better readability when re-reading the configuration:<br/>
-    - "name": The name refers to the environment concerned by one or more keywords.
+    - "name": The name refers to the environment concerned by one or more keywords.<br/>
-    - "description": the description helps to clarify the name and avoid any possible confusion about the environment concerned.
+    - "description": the description helps to clarify the name and avoid any possible confusion about the environment concerned.<br/><br/>

-Example config for 2 environments:
+Example config for 2 environments:<br/>
 ![example config for azure](../config/demo/azure.default.json)

 ### Environment